-On-body electrochemical sensing of vitamins B6 (pyridoxine), C (ascorbic acid), D3 (calciol), and E (alpha-Tocopherol), as well as 9 amino acids and several macros in sweat, is enabled by \citet{wang_wearable_2022}.
-Of the biomarkers targeted for each vitamin, only the target vitamin C aligns with the clinical gold-standard biomarker.
-Sweat is passively sampled using iontophoresis in a watch form factor.
-Voltammetry is used to detect vitamins indirectly.
-Quantitative results are not reported, but concentrations of vitamins appear to linearly correlate with peak height current density.
-The authors note the flexibility of this approach to the measurement of numerous other biomarkers.
-Human trials were conducted with healthy volunteers and patients but only targeted amino acids.
-This exemplifies the tendency of research to ignore micronutrients.
+On-body electrochemical sensing of vitamins B6 (pyridoxine), C (ascorbic acid), D3 (calciol), and E (alpha-Tocopherol), as well as 9 amino acids and several macros in sweat, was enabled by \citet{wang_wearable_2022}.
+Of the biomarkers examined for each vitamin, only the vitamin C biomarker aligned with the clinical optimal reference standard biomarker.
+Sweat was passively sampled using iontophoresis in a watch-based platform.
+Voltammetry was used to detect vitamins indirectly.
+Quantitative results were not reported, but concentrations of vitamins appeared to linearly correlate with peak height current density.
+The authors noted the flexibility of this approach to measure numerous other biomarkers.
+Human trials were conducted with healthy volunteers and patients but only examined amino acids.
+This exemplifies the tendency of mainstream research to ignore micronutrients.

 \citet{kumar2023} developed a manganese dioxide nanoparticle–bimetallic metal-organic framework composite to detect vitamin D3 in spiked human plasma.
-Voltammetry measurements were compared to a gold standard for vitamin D detection, HPLC with ultraviolet detection (HPLC-UV), and obtained similar values. \citet{Seker2024} designed a touch-based sensor that simultaneously monitors zinc and ascorbic acid (vitamin C) levels after supplementation.
-The technique measures fingertip sweat and uses SWV for zinc detection and potentiometric measurement for ascorbic acid detection.
+Voltammetry measurements were compared to a optimal reference standard for vitamin D detection, HPLC with ultraviolet detection (HPLC-UV), and obtained similar values. \citet{Seker2024} designed a touch-based sensor that simultaneously monitored zinc and ascorbic acid (vitamin C) levels after supplementation.
+The technique measured fingertip sweat and uses SWV for zinc detection and potentiometric measurement for ascorbic acid detection.
 Lastly, \citet{shi_wireless_2024} assessed an NFC-powered sensor for riboflavin (B2) in sweat.
 Selectivity testing was conducted by the addition of common sweat molecules into the standard, which did not significantly influence results.
 Uniquely, a pH sensor was incorporated into the device to account or the influence of pH on measurements.
 Human trials involved subjecting participants to exercise (n=1) or heat stress (n=2) to induce sweat after supplementation.
 Sweat samples were analyzed by the device and compared to HPLC sweat measurements for the exercise trials and fluorescence spectroscopy for the heat-stress trials.
 The time-dynamics of the device results followed the general trend of the control analysis methods, exhibiting more variance compared to urine results.